 Introduction to SaaS Management

 This environment is made more structured by SaaS management.
-SaaS management offers centralized visibility and control over the organization's software portfolio, encompassing both SaaS and on-premises applications, thereby enabling improved governance, effective license management, and optimized costs.
+A robust SaaS management platform offers centralized visibility and control over the organization's software portfolio, encompassing both SaaS and on-premises applications, thereby enabling improved governance, effective license management, and optimized costs.
 It helps businesses keep an eye on all their subscriptions, match usage to business requirements, enforce security guidelines, and ensure the highest possible ROI.
 When done correctly, SaaS management is about transforming technology into a real engine of expansion, resilience, and productivity rather than merely monitoring apps.

 With SaaS adoption surging, unchecked growth creates hidden dangers.
 Unmanaged applications can open the door to security gaps, leading to data breaches, compliance failures, and heightened organizational risk.
 Gartner's Market Guide for SaaS Management Platforms2 states that businesses often struggle to determine the value of their cloud spending, which frequently leads to overspending and duplication.